Liliankaburo/dsc-phase-1-project-v3/README.md

 b) Data Cleaning >> Check for missing values and handle them by either dropping them altogether or replacing them with a value like mean or median(this is called imputing)

 c) data Normalization

 d) data aggregation - aggregate data by aircraft type with metrics like total number of accidents and their severity.

 # Risk Assessment and Analysis

-Data aggregation- grouping data by aircraft category to calculate total accidents and injuries to provide a clear overview of the risk levels.
+>Data aggregation- grouping data by aircraft category to calculate total accidents and injuries to provide a clear overview of the risk levels.

-Creating visual representations on the findings to facilitate understanding and decision making
+>Creating visual representations on the findings to facilitate understanding and decision making.Visualizations showcase:

+(i) key risk metrics for different model of aircrafts.

+(ii) comparative analysis of accidents rates

+# Deliverables

+summarize analysis,findings and recommendations in a comprehensive final report.

+A userfriendly tableau dashboard with clear data insights to used to draw conclusions